isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 <InlineAlert slots="text" variant="help"/>

 A **listing** is what users see on a Marketplace.
-It contains metadata to describe your plugin and how to use it, along with a specific **version** of your plugin to be installed by the Experince Cloud desktop app.
+It contains metadata to describe your plugin and how to use it, along with a specific **version** of your plugin to be installed by the Experience Cloud desktop app.
 For more details on these concepts and how they are used in the distribution of your plugin, see the [Glossary](./glossary.md).

 ## Overview